 For example, shipping apparel within the U.S. is $5.99 for standard shipping and $19.99 for rush shipping.
 In the U.S., items sent with standard shipping will arrive within 12 business days, while items sent with rush shipping will arrive within five business days.
 There’s also a super rush shipping option for $29.99 – however, it’s unclear what the super rush delivery time frame is.
 If additional items are added to the cost, shipping rates for those items may be lower.

 I would give a tie as it is a trade-off for the fees and time.
-Printful has slightly lower prices but longer shipping time, while Teespring charges a bit more but gets your products delivered quicker.
+Printful has slightly lower prices but a longer shipping time while Teespring charges a bit more but gets your products delivered quicker.

 Ultimately, since shipping rates and times are so close, this shouldn’t be your deciding factor when choosing between the two services.
 You might want to order one sample yourself to experience the shipping time.

 Now, it’s business.
 Your cash flow is the most important.
 You make sales, and now when can you get the money?
 Unless you are selling on Printful and Teespring platform itself, else this will not be the main concern.
 Your customer will pay you first before you make an order to the POD service provider.

 Getting Paid by Printful

 It’s not clear how sellers get paid by Printful, but since most users will be integrating Printful with their own eCommerce shop, payments are likely handled over there (like on Shopify, for example).

 Getting Paid by Teespring

 When you request a payout, you can get paid within 48 hours from Payoneer or PayPal.
 You can also opt to receive a check, but it’ll take longer.